Which Institutions Own Shares In Incyte Corporation (INCY)?

 Incyte Corporation (INCY): Who are the competitors?

-The company’s main competitors (and peers) include Seagen Inc. (SGEN) that is trading -17.78% down over the past 12 months and Alnylam Pharmaceuticals Inc. (ALNY) that is 0.64% higher over the same period.
+The company’s main competitors (and peers) include Seagen Inc. (SGEN) that is trading -19.07% down over the past 12 months and Alnylam Pharmaceuticals Inc. (ALNY) that is -9.01% lower over the same period.